English

 Read more

-A lot of green around, many hills and a church made completely of wood.
+Maramures, Romania: a lot of green around, many hills and a church made completely of wood.
 You could think you’re in Norway, but no!
 You’re much more south: Maramures is a poor, agricultural region of Northern Romania, stretched between the mountains and the Ukrainian border.
-Maramures Maramures is an interesting area: it still holds ancient rural habits and…
+Maramures Maramures is an interesting area: it still holds ancient rural

 Read more

-• 5 Beautiful Things To See In Eger, Hungary
+• Eger, Northern Hungary: 5 Beautiful Things To See

-5 Beautiful Things To See In Eger, Hungary
+Eger, Northern Hungary: 5 Beautiful Things To See

 Read more